leungjch/when-vaccine/README.md

 ## Build/Running

 ### Start the server
-To start the backend, run `npm run start` in the root of the directory.
+To start the backend, run `npm install` in the root of the directory.
+Afterwards, run `npm run start` to get the back end started!

 ### Start the client
-To start the React app, go to the client folder (`cd client`) and run `npm run start`
+To start the React app, go to the client folder (`cd client`) and run `npm install` to install all dependencies.
+Run `npm run start` to start the client!